SahanChamara/Chatly-Ai-chatBot/README.md

    git clone https://github.com/your-username/NewAssit-AI-Chat-Bot.git

 ## Usage
-Once the project is running, simply open the index.html file in your browser.
+Once the project runs, open the index.html file in your browser.
 You can start chatting with the bot by typing your questions in the input field, and it will respond based on its AI models.

 ## Contributing
 Feel free to fork the repository, make changes, and submit pull requests.
 Contributions are always welcome!